AwsSG/empowered/README.md

 Users would then be able to view their previous emojis on a calendar which would allow them to track their well-being.
 It would also be a useful tool to be able to show to professionals should the user decide to seek further help.
 When the user selects an emoji logged in the calendar they would then be shown their journal entry for that day.

 As this would be quite personal information it was important that the user be able to make a profile to keep this information private.
-By registering a profile the user would then be able to utilise the calendar feature.
+By registering a profile the user would then be able to utilize the calendar feature.

-When a user selects their emoji we will then provide a personalised recommendation for them based off of the selection they have made.
-So for example if a user is feeling sad they may be recommended a funny video clip or a positive affirmation, if they are feeling stressed they may receive a video on breathing techniques used to relax or a fun game to play to allow them to destress.
+When a user selects their emoji we will then provide a personalized recommendation for them based off of the selection they have made.
+So for example if a user is feeling sad they may be recommended a funny video clip or a positive affirmation, if they are feeling stressed they may receive a video on breathing techniques used to relax or a fun game to play to allow them to alleviate their stress.

 ### User Stories
 #### First Time Visitor Goals: